 Body Fat Percentage

-The objective of this test is to monitor the athlete’s level of body fat.
+This test aims to monitor the athlete's level of body fat.

 The assistant records measurements taken from the following sites:

-The fat-free body mass (FFBM) represents the body mass devoid of all fat whereas lean body mass (LBM) contains a small percentage of essential fat.
+Fat-free body mass (FFBM) represents the body mass devoid of all fat, whereas lean body mass (LBM) contains a small percentage of essential fat.

 The density of fat and fat free tissue remains relatively constant: fat = 0.9 grm/cm³ and fat free tissue = 1.1 grm/cm³.

 Typical % Body Fat (Wilmore 1994)

 The average man has 15 to 17% body fat, while the average woman is between 18 and 22%.
 Typical values for elite athletes are 6% to 12% for men and 12% to 20% for women.
 The following table details the percentage of body fat for male and female athletes for various sports.

 Analysis of the result is by comparing it with previous tests' results.
 It is expected that, with appropriate training and diet between each test, the analysis would indicate an improvement in the athlete's body fat percentage.